 A2 Community Sing with Matt Watroba

 Just like singing around a campfire, you'll find yourself remembering that old ballad, an Irish tune, or childhood family song in no time.
 Our Community Sings are sure to stir up some fond memories and build a new family friendly tradition to be treasured for years to come.
 If you love to sing, haven't sung in years or just yearning for some fun intergenerational community time; Our Community Sing is sure to please.
 We use both the Rise Up Singing Song Book and the Rise Again Song Books.
 Song leaders typically start out each sing and all participants get an opportunity to pick a song in the circle.
 All voices welcomed.
-We occasionally will have a special sing during summer months, in Burns Park or Holiday Celebration.
 Special events will be on the website and group participants are notified when they sign up for notification.
 Community Sings are held in Burns Park in the Gallery Room at the Ann Arbor Senior Center.
-See you in April, May and June and then we will break for summer and pick up again in September.
 Click here to view a video feature Watroba.

 Artist Receptions and live music